 Tax on Business Income

-The first business tax that you need to pay as a farmer is the tax on business income tax.
+The first business tax that you need to pay as a farmer is a tax on business income tax.
 Farm income will be reported on your personal income tax return and the tax assessed there.

 The most common sources of farming business income are the sales of livestock, produce and grains, and other products raised or bought for resale.

 Items paid for in cash must also be reported.
 You must track the money you receive and your expenses paid.

 As a farmer, you may sell produce and other products at farmers’ markets.
 Even though many of the sales may be cash transactions, this money is considered farm income and must be reported to the IRS.

 If you barter for goods or allow someone to work in exchange for items you produce then you must report that as income.
 Other income sources that must be reported on Schedule F include: